Corrected 1099s typically mean there has been an income reallocation. Learn how to file a corrected 1099 from TD

 This is particularly common for regulated investment companies (RICs) and real estate investment trusts (REITs).
 Although the company pays the distribution one way, the tax advisors for the company may determine that the income should be taxable in a different manner.
 This could change an investor’s dividend income into capital gain distributions or return of capital.
 Essentially, the income allocation and tax classification may change after funds are distributed to investors.
 Brokers are then required to make these updates on the investors’ tax forms.

 Securities income reallocation requires a change in the reporting based on material findings uncovered for up to three years.
 That means you may receive a corrected 1099 after filing your taxes.
 We feel your pain.
 Preparing your tax return the first time around isn’t usually a picnic.
-Filing a corrected 1099, potentially three years later, won’t be high on your list of favorite things either.
+Filing a corrected tax return, potentially three years later, won’t be high on your list of favorite things either.

 The upside?
 Most income reallocations happen before the April 15 tax filing deadline.
 If you’re invested in RICs or REITs, you may want to consider filing for an extension no matter what, just to buy some time in the event of an adjustment.

 Although there’s nothing you can do to avoid getting corrected 1099s after filing, you can prepare for the possibility by reviewing your original 1099s thoroughly.
 Do you understand everything that’s listed?
 If not, there’s nothing wrong with asking your broker some questions.
 Just keep in mind that a firm is never able to guarantee that you won’t receive any more corrected tax forms.

 For investors who receive multiple corrections before April 15, please be aware that the IRS probably hasn’t received all of these notices by the tax deadline.
 The filing deadline for brokers to submit the 1099 file to the IRS is March 31, but some brokers will file for an extension.
 IRS Publication 1220 details what, when, and how brokers report tax forms.